Gateway station (Pittsburgh)

-Gateway station is a station on Pittsburgh Regional Transit's light rail network, located in Pittsburgh, Pennsylvania.
-Until October 30, 2009, it was the network's westernmost extent within downtown Pittsburgh.
-The Port Authority closed Gateway Center as part of construction work on the North Shore Connector project, and a new station opened in 2012 (though its name was truncated from "Gateway Center" to simply "Gateway").
+Until October 30, 2009, it was the terminal station for the light rail system.
+The station was clsed as part of construction work on the North Shore Connector project, and a new station opened in 2012 (though its name was truncated from "Gateway Center" to simply "Gateway").
 The former station entrance was demolished and a new station was built.
 Gateway station and North Side station lie at the southern and northern ends of the Allegheny River Tunnel, respectively.

 History

 Gateway Center station was opened on July 3, 1985 as part of the new subway system that replaced the remaining downtown street running trolleys.
 Named for Gateway Center, the adjacent office complex, the station served the western portion of downtown.
 The stop also served major buildings such as One PPG Place and Fifth Avenue Place, the shopping and dining district at Market Square, and the historical and recreational hub of Point State Park.